whatyouhide/whatyouhide.github.io/content/posts/2017-08-15-the-guts-of-a-property-testing-library/index.md

 #### Random byte stream approach (to shrinking this time)

 I briefly mentioned above that Hypothesis, Python's library for property-based testing, uses an infinite stream of random bytes that generators can use to generate values.
 This stream is the foundation of shrinking as well: when we need to shrink a value, we can remove bytes from the original stream and also shrink bytes of the original stream (towards 0).
 Generators are expected to be written so that they are somehow "proportional" to the byte stream so that shrinking the byte stream also shrinks the generated value.
 By using a deterministic way to generate values from the byte stream, shrinking is also deterministic.
-Hypothesis' approach is really interesting and I am doing some research to see how it compares practically to our approach and our platform, to evaluate a potential switch to this architecture.
+Hypothesis' approach is fascinating, and I am doing some research to see how it compares practically to our approach and our platform, to evaluate a potential switch to this architecture.

 ## Conclusion